fkarg/fkarg.github.io/staged/personal-mba.md

 tags:
 - book
 ---
-Josh Kaufmanns international bestseller, which "takes you you on a worthwile tour of the key ideas in business", according to Seth Godin.
+Josh Kaufmanns international bestseller, which "takes you on a worthwhile tour of the key ideas in business", according to Seth Godin.

-I learned a lot reading this book, even though my main takeaways are methodical, and not actually part of the content.
+Even though many takeaways are methodical, I learned a lot while reading this book.
 I would recommend this book to everyone looking for a broad overview of what business is supposed to be like, or a starting point on how to learn about it.

-I received this book as a birthday present together with [Rich Dad Poor Dad][rich-dad] and read it in late September and early October.
+I received this book as a birthday present together with [Rich Dad Poor Dad][rich-dad] and read it in late September and early October 2020.
 The recommendation for this book showed up many times, so I wanted to see for myself.